KateMcGuane/static-website/README.md

 ### Colour Scheme

+I wanted the colour scheme pay homage to the staple yellow pages that existed as the main directory for businesses before the internet.
+I also wanted to illustrate variety, childhood and fun through the colour palette.

+![Hobby Website Colour Palette]

 Add all information about your colour scheme for your site here.
 You can explain why you choose the colours you did?

 I like to include a palette of the colour scheme here, my favourite site for creating a colour palette is [coolors](https://coolors.co/), but there are lots of other sites that also do the same thing, like [ColorSpace](https://mycolor.space/?hex=%23F5F5F5&sub=1), [Muzli Colors](https://colors.muz.li/), [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) and [Canva](https://www.canva.com/colors/color-palette-generator/) to name a few.